 2) Implement the rhythm and rigor of patient collections follow up

-How you dial is important, but so is who you dial first.
+How you dial is important, but so is whom you dial first.
 MediRevv's patient contact strategy includes real-time scoring of a patient's propensity to pay.
 To ensure we're patient-friendly, we do not use credit scores (no soft or hard hits) but rather a collection of 45 independent databases with 300 billion records covering 99% of U.S. adult consumers.
-Using data hierarchies for individual, household and neighborhood, we generate a score ranging from 0-999, with the higher number indicating a higher probability of payment.
-And that's how we know who to call first — the segmentation strategy is effortless.
+Using data hierarchies for individual, household, and neighborhood, we generate a score ranging from 0-999, with the higher number indicating a higher probability of payment.
+And that's how we know whom to call first — the segmentation strategy is effortless.

 3) Have a payment plan structure in place to offer patients

-What if there is zero effort resolve a balance?
+What if there is zero effort to resolve a balance?
 Patients are sending a clear message with their lack of response or activity.
-Since nearly 15% of payments come from a payment plan strategy, the next step in the process is to offer a payment plan option to work out resolution of the outsanding medical bill.
+Since nearly 15% of payments come from a payment plan strategy, the next step in the process is to offer a payment plan option to work out a resolution for the outstanding medical bill.
 It’s important to make sure you offer an alternative that is reasonable for the patient, yet meets the policies and financial commitments to the organization.

 4) Offer your patients technology to pay their bills

 Patients want to establish their own payment terms: when, where, and how.
 Online payment technology in this day and age is very familiar, so the idea of offering your patients the opportunity to pay their medical bills via a payment portal should be a highly accepted practice.